What is a conference?

 If you have a representative, your representative must prepare a Statement of Issues that lists the issues you think are in dispute in the application.
-The statement must be sent to us and given to the decision-maker at least 7 days before the first conference.
+The statement must be sent to us and given to the decision-maker at least one working day before the first conference.
 The decision-maker will also prepare a Statement of Issues and send it to you.

 Documents and evidence

 You should read through all the documents you have been given, including the T documents.

 You, the decision-maker and any other party must think about what other evidence might be relevant to the case and, where possible:

 - send it to us and each other before the first conference, or

 - make arrangements to obtain that evidence.

 The Conference Registrar will help the parties to: